Imcivree

 The active substance in Imcivree, setmelanotide, attaches to and activates a receptor called melanocortin receptor 4, which is normally activated through leptin and MSH, promoting a feeling of fullness after eating.
 By attaching to this receptor directly, Imcivree is expected to reduce excessive food intake and obesity.

-The first study was carried out in 10 patients with obesity due to POMC deficiency resulting from mutations in both copies of the genes for either POMC or PCSK1.
+The first study was carried out in 10 patients with obesity due to POMC or PCSK1 deficiency resulting from mutations in both copies of the genes for either POMC or PCSK1.
 After one year of treatment, 8 out of 10 people achieved at least a 10% reduction in body weight.

 In the second study carried out in 11 patients with obesity due to LEPR deficiency caused by mutations in both copies of the gene for LEPR, 5 people out of 11 achieved at least a 10% reduction in body weight after one year.

-The studies also looked at the effects of Imcivree on the feeling of hunger as measured using a questionnaire: the percentage of patients who achieved at least a 25% reduction in hunger scores was 50% in the first study, and 73% in the second study.
+The studies also looked at the effects of Imcivree on the feeling of hunger as measured using a questionnaire: the percentage of patients who achieved at least a 25% reduction in hunger scores was 50% in the first study and 73% in the second study.

 For the full list of side effects and restrictions of Imcivree, see the package leaflet.